Occupation of the Malheur National Wildlife Refuge: Prosecution of FBI agent

-Astarita's trial began in late July 2018 and the prosecution presented its case.
-Investigators accounted for six of eight shots taken at Finicum or his truck.
+Astarita's trial began in late July 2018, and the prosecution presented its case.
+Investigators accounted for six of the eight shots taken at Finicum or his truck.
 Three bullets hit the front of the truck as it sped north at the highway roadblock.
 Two more shots from that roadblock SWAT member (identified as "Officer 1") in the Astarita trial, struck Finicum in the back as he walked uphill away from his vehicle, toward a third officer who was holding a Taser.
-Those latter shots were discharged as LaVoy was reaching inside his jacket shouting, "Shoot me, shoot me."
-Detectives said they found Finicum's loaded automatic pistol with a round chambered, in his jacket.
+Those latter shots were discharged as LaVoy was reaching inside his jacket, shouting, "Shoot me, shoot me."
+Detectives said they found Finicum's loaded automatic pistol, with a round chambered, in his jacket.
 A total of six bullets had been fired by two Oregon State Police (OSP) SWAT officers, the first three at the oncoming vehicle.
-According to investigators, the fatal volley included one round that hit Finicum's back which was fired by "Officer 2", who had arrived in the chase vehicle.
+According to investigators, the fatal volley included one round that hit Finicum's back, which was fired by "Officer 2", who had arrived in the chase vehicle.
 Non-lethal rounds had also been fired at the vehicle, and Ryan Payne was hit in the hand by a rubber bullet.
 The investigators and prosecutors believed someone else fired two additional shots.
 One of those two bullets hit the roof of Finicum's truck as he was exiting his vehicle with both hands raised, after he had swerved his truck into a deep snowbank alongside the southbound edge of the roadblock.
 A second shot missed.
 Both those interim shots, taken before the fatal volley, were attributed by prosecutors to Astarita, but he had denied firing at all.
 Extensive forensic evidence and analysis was presented in expert testimony.
-Deschutes County, Oregon, sheriff's Detective Ron Brown, who was the lead case agent in the Finicum shooting investigation, said he contacted Ryan Bundy, by email, phone and in person, attempting to convince him to have the "metal fragment or whatever it may be" removed from his shoulder, as a bullet fragment could possibly have been "traced back [to] help determine where it came from"/ However, Bundy either refused to have the fragment extracted, or alternatively, made "completely unreasonable demands", including desiring certain individuals to be criminally charged in the case.
+Deschutes County, Oregon, sheriff's Detective Ron Brown, who was the lead case agent in the Finicum shooting investigation, said he contacted Ryan Bundy, by email, phone and in person, attempting to convince him to have the "metal fragment or whatever it may be" removed from his shoulder, as a bullet fragment could have been "traced back [to] help determine where it came from"/ However, Bundy either refused to have the fragment extracted, or made "completely unreasonable demands", including desiring certain individuals to be criminally charged in the case.